-The sixth day worked in an employee's workweek on distant location is a straight time day.
+Subject to any overtime requirements of this Agreement, the sixth day worked in an employee's workweek on distant location is a straight time day.

 44. Golden Hours on Distant Location

 (a) Travel time to be used in the computation of Golden Hours shall be subject to the following: